v6d-io/v6d/docs/notes/key-concepts/vcdl.rst

         [[shared]] std::shared_ptr<Blob> buffer_;
     };

-- When applied on classes: the class itself will be identified as shared vineyard objects, a builder and resolver (see also :ref:`builder-resolver`) will be synthesized.
+- When applied to classes: the class itself is identified as a shared vineyard object, and a builder and resolver (see also :ref:`builder-resolver`) are automatically synthesized.

-- When applied on data members: the data member will be treated as a metadata field or sub members.
+- When applied to data members: the data member is treated as a metadata field or a sub-member.

-- When applied on method members: the method member will be considered as cross-language sharable and FFI wrappers will be automatically synthesized.
+- When applied to method members: the method member is deemed cross-language sharable, and FFI wrappers are automatically synthesized.